Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 ### Previous Conversations
 <div class="divider"></div>

-Once the conversation has been marked as resolved - next time the same customer starts a new conversation, the Previous conversation associated with the customer will be shown on the screen.
-This will help the agent to understand the history of the customer's issue.
+Once a Conversation has been marked as resolved - the next time the same customer starts a new Conversation, the previous Conversation associated with this customer will be shown in the Previous Conversations menu.
+This will help the Agent to understand the history of the customer's issue.

 <img src="{{config.site_url}}live-agent/images/LA-conversation-workflow-12.png" width="100%" alt="Live Agent Previous Conversations" />